pulp-platform/FlooNoC/docs/hw/flits.md

 1. **Parallel header**: Instead of sending the header before the payload, the header is sent in parallel to the payload.
 This way, the link utilization is not degraded by header flits.

-!!! tip "Wires are cheap now"

-    You might wonder why this was not used in the first place.
-The reason is that wires were not as cheap as they are today.
-Modern technologies now have >10 metal layers which can fit >10000 wires/mm.
-A very good source on this topic, which has also influenced the design of _FlooNoC_ is the NOCS keynote  [Reflections on 21 Years of NoCS](https://www.youtube.com/watch?v=Nk3oQm9NxcY) from Bill Dally, one of the pioneers in early NoC research.

 Below, we will discuss the header and the payload in more detail.

 ## Header